Environment variables overview

 How do they work?

-- Sign in to Power Apps, and then on the left panes select Solutions.
+- Sign in to Power Apps, and then on the left pane select Solutions.

 - On the command bar, select New and then select Environment variable.

-- On the left pane, complete the following columns, and then select Save:
+- On the right pane, complete the following columns, and then select Save:

 Display name.
 Enter a name for the environment variable.